Cell Biology & Physiology

 CBPH 853 Experimental Physiology of Human Health and Disease-Spring

 (b) An elective course approved by the DGS.
-It is recommended that students choose an elective from CBPH 850, 851, 852, or 853.
-However, elective courses in genetics, pharmacology, immunology, computational biology, biochemistry, or another discipline that enhances the student’s specific research focus may also be chosen.
+Elective courses in genetics, pharmacology, immunology, computational biology, biochemistry, pathology or another STEM discipline that enhances the student’s specific research focus may be chosen.
+CBPH852/853 also can be used toward the Translational medicine certificate if desired.

-(c) A comprehensive Biostatistics Course or module (for example, BBSP 610 or GNET 743 (Data Analysis and Stats) (higher level statistics with programming languages also fulfill this requirement)
+(c) A comprehensive Biostatistics Course or module (for example, BBSP 610 or GNET 743 (Data Analysis and Stats) or BCB 720 (Introduction to Statistical Modeling; BCB certificate requirement) (higher level statistics with programming languages also fulfill this requirement)

 (d) 2nd year students and beyond: Annual enrollment and participation in CBPH 855-fall/856-spring: Career and Research Enhancement Seminar (CaRES), which includes the Presentation and Grant Writing components of the CaRES Course in Year 2.